carr-matt/game-night-planner/journals/matt_carr.md

+## December 5, 2022

+* One week til project submission.
+Let's goooo!
+*

+## December 4, 2022

+* FINALLY figured out how to stop the creation of duplicate user accounts and properly raise the DuplicateAccountError.
+* Also figured out how to prevent dupes of favs/owned games after a ton of trial & error.
+* Renamed & organized all our collections into a single database.
+Removed lots of unused and unnecessary imports.
+General code cleanup.

+## December 3, 2022

+* Wrote a popular/trending games endpoint for populating our main page carousel.
+* Did some major sprucing up of the swagger docs page.
+* Spent way too much time reading Pydantic and Pymongo docs.

+## December 2, 2022

+* Broke all the tests and fixed them again lol.
+* Spent most of the afternoon investigating different front-end styling approaches we might take.

+## December 1, 2022

+* Split favs & owned into their own collections.

+## Novomber 30, 2022

+* More work on unit tests with Jazz & Josh joining on a live share coding session.

+## November 29, 2022

+* Worked thru the CD cookbook and signed up on Mongo Atlas for our eventual deployment.
+* Started work on unit tests.

+## November 28, 2022

+* Fixed a bug in account creation.
+* fastapi_service is now game_night!
+Woohoo!

 ## November 21, 2022

 * Very productive day!
 Momentum on api work carried on throughout the afternoon.
 Through a live share session, Josh, Jazz, and I together knocked out nearly all of our external api endpoints.
 Also consolidated them all in a boardgame.py file.
+* Joe made an instant classic help-me-understand post.

 ## November 20, 2022